IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

-# Creating a standalone OpenSearch instance for document ingestion
+# Creating a stand-alone OpenSearch instance for document ingestion
-This section will cover how to enable a client to ingest their own documentation into the Retrieval Augmented Generation (RAG) used by {{offering.name}}.
-This requires deploying a dedicated [OpenSearch](https://opensearch.org/) instance.
+Next, learn to enable a client to ingest their own documentation into the Retrieval Augmented Generation (RAG) used by {{offering.name}}.
+The first step is to deploy a dedicated [OpenSearch](https://opensearch.org/) instance.

 Earlier, you provisioned three IBM Technology Zone (ITZ) environments.
 One of which was a single-node Red Hat OpenShift (SNO) cluster.
-If you have not already reserved this environment, or it is not in the **Ready** state, return to the
+If you have not reserved this environment, or it is not in the **Ready** state, return to the
 [IBM Technology Zone environment](../TechZoneEnvironment.md) section to complete the reservation.

-## Install the Red Hat OpenShift command line interface utility
+## Install the Red Hat OpenShift command-line interface utility
-The Red Hat OpenShift command line interface (CLI) utility, known as **oc**, must be installed on your local machine.
-If you already have the **oc** utility installed, you can proceed to [Log into the SNO cluster](#Login2OpenShift).
+The Red Hat OpenShift command-line interface (CLI) utility, which is known as **oc**, must be installed on your local workstation.
+If you already installed the **oc** utility, you can proceed to [log in to the SNO cluster](#Login2OpenShift).

-1. Click the link below to open a browser window to your ITZ reservations.
+1. Click the following link to open a browser window to your ITZ reservations.

     <a href="https://techzone.ibm.com/my/reservations" target="_blank">ITZ My reservations</a>